drghirlanda/alex/Docs/AlexManual.md

 Note also that on * trials, the ResponseTimeMin and ResponseTimeMax features are disabled (see [Global parameters](#global)).
-Because the US (if any), is delivered only once at the end of the trial, it is irrelevant when subjects responds.
+Because the US (if any) is delivered only once at the end of the trial, it is irrelevant when a subject responds.

 # Instructions and other text displays {#textfiles}